wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedencupdate-updatemethodlines-method.md

 ms.assetid: 275ef87b-0b53-49f9-af6b-58506335dc06
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 54789003f7454a65449e55ea4d990edd672d9c1b
+ms.openlocfilehash: 9aace77c4b3549c033433d4c305b07daa1f7a8c1
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67774687"
+ms.locfileid: "74448995"
 ---
 # <a name="isymunmanagedencupdateupdatemethodlines-method"></a>ISymUnmanagedENCUpdate::UpdateMethodLines (Método)
-Permite actualizar la información de línea para un método que no se ha vuelto a compilar, pero cuyas líneas se han movido por separado.
-Se permite un carácter delta para cada instrucción.
+Allows updating the line information for a method that has not been recompiled, but whose lines have moved independently.
+A delta for each statement is allowed.

 ## <a name="syntax"></a>Sintaxis